Bradford on Avon: Economy

 Bradford-on-Avon was the site of an early factory for rubber products, established at Kingston Mill by Stephen Moulton in 1848 and later named George Spencer, Moulton and Co.
 The company was acquired by Avon Rubber, a large manufacturer of rubber products for the automotive and other industries, and production continued until 1993.
 Today, the town is the headquarters of the Alex Moulton bicycle company and has several other small-scale manufacturing enterprises.

 The town's main business is shopping, tourism and day-to-day servicing of a population largely made up of families, commuters and the retired.
-The town has one mid-sized supermarket on the Elms Cross industrial estate, a short walk from the canal lock, and five convenience stores.
+The town has one mid-sized supermarket on the Elms Cross industrial estate and five convenience stores.

+Approximately 120 feet south of the Town Bridge lies The Bridge Tea Rooms: A Victorian styled tea room housed in a building dating from 1502.
+The second story was added in 1675.
+It has been, at various times, a blacksmith's home and a tailor's workshop.
+It became a tea-room in 1989.

-Local consumers founded Bradford-on-Avon Co-operative Society in 1861, which, in the 1960s, united with other consumer co-operatives in the district to merge with a national business.
+Local consumers founded Bradford on Avon Co-operative Society in 1861, which, in the 1960s, united with other consumer co-operatives in the district to merge with a national business.
 A mini outdoor shopping centre of independent shops, Weavers Walk, which describes itself as an "ethical trading centre", is in the town centre.

 The town is an increasingly popular location for films, television adaptations and more; it has played host to Wolf Hall, Creation (a 2009 film about the life of Darwin), Robin of Sherwood and a 1972 film adaptation of The Canterbury Tales.
 In 2016, The White Princess TV series was filmed in the area.

 Transport

-Bradford-on-Avon is on the A363 Trowbridge to Bath road, which runs through the town from south to north, and crossed over by the B3109 linking Bradford-on-Avon with Melksham and Frome.
+Bradford on Avon is on the A363 Trowbridge to Bath road, which runs through the town from south to north, and crossed over by the B3109 linking Bradford on Avon with Melksham and Frome.
 All other road routes are minor, affording access to local settlements.
-Bradford-on-Avon is about 15 miles from junction 18 of the M4 motorway at Bath and the same distance from junction 17 at Chippenham.
+Bradford on Avon is about 15 mile from junction 18 of the M4 motorway at Bath and the same distance from junction 17 at Chippenham.

 Bradford-on-Avon railway station is served by Great Western Railway on the Wessex Main Line and Heart of Wessex Line routes.
 The line opened in the mid-19th century and was built by the original Great Western Railway.
-The main station building by Brunel is Grade II listed.
+The main station building by Brunel is grade II listed.

 Running parallel to the railway through the town is the Kennet and Avon Canal.
 The use of this canal declined as the railways grew but it was restored to full working order during the 1960s, 1970s and 1980s.
 The canal provides a link through to the Avon at Bath in the west, and the Thames at Reading in the east.